 \section{Introduction and main results}

-\theequation{1.\arabic{equation}} Recently, the second main theorem of Nevanlinna have studied for difference operator.
-In 2006, R. Halburd and R. Korhonen \cite{RRK1, RRK2} have built the second main theorem for difference operator of meromorphic functions.
-In 2014, R. Korhonen et. al \cite{RRK} have proved the difference analogue of second main theorem for holomorphic curves on $\mathbb C$ intersecting a finite set of fixed hyperplane in general position on $\mathbb P^n(\mathbb C).$ In this paper, our idea is to establish the difference analogue of second main theorem for holomorphic curves on $\mathbb C$ intersecting a finite set of fixed hypersurfaces in general position on algebraic veriety $V.$
+\theequation{1.\arabic{equation}} Recently, the second main theorem of Nevanlinna have been studied actively for difference operators.
+For example, R. Halburd and R. Korhonen \cite{RRK1, RRK2} in 2006 built the second main theorem for difference operators of meromorphic functions on $\mathbb{C}$.
+In 2014, R. Halburd, R. Korhonen and K. Tohge \cite{RRK} proved the difference analogue of second main theorem of holomorphic curves from $\mathbb C$ into $\mathbb P^n(\mathbb C)$ intersecting a finite set of fixed hyperplanes in general position.